$31.39-$31.39 hourly / $5,440.90-$5,440.90 monthly / $65,290.80-$65,290.80 annual

 A Patient Care Simulation Technician sets up, operates, and manipulates medical, multimedia, computer, and other related equipment used for patient care simulation exercises in a nursing and other allied health courses to create a virtual healthcare setting.

-An Instructional Assistant, Nursing, applies a knowledge of nursing principles, procedures and techniques in assisting students with problems related to their assignments and is responsible for the day-to-day operations of one or more nursing laboratories.
+An Instructional Assistant, Nursing, applies a knowledge of nursing principles, procedures and techniques in assisting students with problems related to their assignments and is responsible for the day-to-day scheduling and operations of one or more nursing laboratories.

 General supervision is received from a Department Chair.
 Functional supervision is received from instructional staff.
 Work direction may be provided to student employees.